 Remote jobs are still not mainstream and for some people, it’ll still sound extremely crazy, especially as many bosses and managers still believe that micromanaging is the way to go, despite it being proven to be a failure and stifles creativity and growth.

-Working Travel Visa
+Get Paid To Travel with a Working Travel Visa

 This method is extremely popular among the backpacking community and among people taking a gap year.
 The most popular strategy is working in Australia or New Zealand with a working visa and then traveling in South East Asia.
 I’ve met a ton of people doing this over my near year long in South East Asia so far.

-The most popular job is picking fruit, but there are a lot of different options like construction, electricians, working in ski resorts etc.
+The most popular job is picking fruit, but there are a lot of different options like construction, electricians, working in ski resorts, etc.

 As obvious from the above statement, many of these jobs are seasonally and more directed towards the younger crowd.
 The working holiday visas are mainly directed towards the 18-30 age group.
 The requirements usually differ based on your destination and your country of origin.